SHUBHAG100520/credit-approval-system/README.md

 Endpoint	Method	Description
-/register/	POST	Register a new customer /check-eligibility/	POST	Check if a customer is eligible for a loan /create-loan/	POST	Create a loan based on eligibility and policies /view-loan/<loan_id>/	GET	View details of a specific loan /view-loans/<customer_id>/	GET	View all loans for a given customer
+/register/	POST	Register a new customer /check-eligibility/	POST	Check if a customer is eligible for a loan /create-loan/	POST	Create a loan based on eligibility /view-loan/<loan_id>/	GET	View details of a specific loan /view-loans/<customer_id>/	GET	View all loans for a specific customer

 🧾 Example API Requests
 ✅ Register a Customer